-Rates vary from as low as R990 to maximum R 4,000 per night depending on the time of year and length of stay.
+Rates vary from as low as R790 to R 3,900 per night depending on the time of year and length of stay.
 Rates are subject to change without prior notice.

 Enjoy birdlife and nature from your balcony, amazing sunrise and sunset.
-Take a hike over dunes and beach and enjoy the fresh crisp clean air.
+Take a hike over dunes, a swim in our clear blue ocean, walk on the beach and enjoy the fresh crisp clean air.

 Paradise Beach is the West Coast’s best kept Secret…. unspoiled, safe, private and peaceful.
 Hikers and nature and bird lovers paradise.
 We are very centrally situated for exploring the other areas of the region like Paternoster, the West Coast National Park and the Bergriver.